IQSS/dataverse/doc/sphinx-guides/source/developers/testing.rst

 Accessibility Tools
 ~~~~~~~~~~~~~~~~~~~

-Our development process will incorporate automated testing provided by tools like `SiteImprove <https://siteimprove.com/en-us/accessibility/>`__ and `Accessibility Management Platform (AMP) <https://www.levelaccess.com/solutions/software/amp/>`__ from the Level Access, to run accessibility reports for the application.
+Our development process will incorporate automated testing provided by tools like `SiteImprove <https://siteimprove.com/en-us/accessibility/>`__ and `Accessibility Management Platform (AMP) <https://www.levelaccess.com/solutions/software/amp/>`__ from Level Access, to run accessibility reports for the application.

 Developers who contribute front-end UI code are responsible for understanding the requirements of this standard and the tools and methods for securing conformance with it.